Few of us will have a tale with the same dramatic comeback from addiction as Hylton Dunn. This is a story that inspires.

 Running my own race

 In 2016 we started our own race here in the mountains.
-It’s a proper and brutal mountain run with plenty elevation gain.
-The 44km race has just under 3,750m elevation gain.
-We named it the Heaven and Hell Mountain Marathon.
+It’s a proper and brutal mountain run with lots elevation gain.
+The 44km race has just under 3,750m elevation gain [and the new 100 miler has 16,000m – Ed].
+We named it the Heaven & Hell Mountain Marathon.

-Here you will go through absolute hell to summit the multiple peaks and from there you may have a quick glimpse at heaven till you go through hell again on the steep descents.
+Here you will go through absolute hell to summit the multiple peaks and from there you may have a quick glimpse at heaven until you go through hell again on the steep descents.

 The idea is to overcome the challenges that are thrown at you within a very tight cut-off of 12.5 hours.
 This is by far one of the toughest races that I have ever done and to date only two of us have completed the 44km race successfully.
 The race is indicative of what I have been through.
 I have learned that there is no free lunch in life and to overcome you have to continually work and work hard.

-Usually we would add social media links here, but Hylton keeps off the radar.
-Visit Alpine Swift Trails and join him for a run, if you’d like to get to know him better!
-You can also join his annual race, the Heaven and Hell Mountain Marathon.
+Visit Alpine Swift Trails on the web, on Facebook, or join him for a run, if you’d like to get to know him better!
+You can also join his annual race, the Heaven & Hell Mountain Marathon, which includes a 100 miler for the first time in 2021 (with 16,000m of vertical ascent!).